JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 - Contains viruses, malware, or other harmful code
 - Violates any local, state, national, or international law

+>Zero-Tolerance Policy: We have zero tolerance for abusive, offensive, or objectionable content.
+Content that violates these rules may be removed immediately, and users who post such content may have their accounts suspended or terminated.

+>Reporting and Enforcement: Users can report content that violates these Terms using the in-app reporting system.
+All reported content will be reviewed within 24 hours, and appropriate action, including removal of content and suspension of offending users, will be taken.

 ### 4.3 Additional Prohibited Activities
 You agree NOT to:
 - Use the App for any commercial purpose without our written permission